Helmosa/Zooming-and-Stretching-a-Textured-Quad-inside-a-Rhombus./Readme.md

-# Zooming and Stretching a Textured Quad inside a Rhombus.
+# Zooming and Stretching a Textured Quad inside a Rhombus

 This project demonstrates a custom OpenGL effect where a textured quad texture is rendered with a grayscale post-processing effect and displayed inside a rhombus that zooms in and stretches filling the screen.